Braves add RHP Daysbel Hernández to NLDS roster, Phillies go with RHP Michael Lorenzen

 ATLANTA — (AP) — The Atlanta Braves made a couple of surprising roster moves for the NL Division Series, adding hard-throwing reliever Daysbel Hernández and top prospect AJ Smith- Shawver ahead of Game 1 Saturday against the Philadelphia Phillies.

+Wright underwent an MRI on Friday and is likely to undergo surgery that would keep him out all of next season.

+“Kyle is not right,” manager Brian Snitker said.
+“He’s going to have to have a procedure done in order to get him right.”

-The Braves decided not to use Kyle Wright, a 21-game winner a year ago who was plagued by injuries this season.
-They also passed on 40-year-old reliever Jesse Chavez, who missed a good chunk of the season with a leg injury but posted a 1.56 ERA in 36 appearances.
+The Braves also passed on 40-year-old reliever Jesse Chavez, who missed a good chunk of the season with a leg injury but posted a 1.56 ERA in 36 appearances.

+Chavez's long layoff after getting hit in the left shin by Miguel Cabrera's comebacker during a June game at Detroit persuaded the Braves to pass on using him in the NLDS.

+“Jesse has missed three months, and he wasn’t throwing like he’s capable of throwing pretty much,” Snitker said.

 Philadelphia made only one change from the 26-man roster it used for a two-game sweep of the Miami Marlins in the wild-card round.
 Right-hander Michael Lorenzen (9-9, 4.18 ERA) replaced infielder Weston Wilson to give the Phillies a 13th pitcher.